-GOAL CONTRIBUTION 1 No Poverty End poverty in all its forms everywhere Stakeholder in the Manchester Local Care Organisation (MCLO), which runs statutory community health and social care services.
+GOAL CONTRIBUTION 1 No Poverty End poverty in all its forms everywhere Stakeholder in Trafford and Manchester Local Care Organisations (TLCO and MLCO), which run statutory community health and social care services.
 MFT provides work experience placements and internships.
 2 Zero Hunger End hunger, achieve food security and improved nutrition and promote sustainable agriculture PFI facilities management provider supports a 'Stop Hunger' campaign and has a payroll giving scheme.
 Dedicated Patient Dining Group, which looks at ways to improve food quality, choice and overall dining experience.
 3 Good Health and Well-being Ensure healthy lives and promote well-being for all at all ages Sit on Trafford and Manchester Health and Wellbeing Board.
 We have rolled out Chathelp at our partnership schools.
 We are a key stakeholder in the Manchester Population Health Plan 2018 - 2027, the city's overarching plan for reducing health inequalities.
 4 Quality Education Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all MFT actively supports Apprenticeships.
 Two Supported Internship Programmes support young people with learning disabilities to access employment opportunities and gain qualifications, helping to obtain and retain paid employment.
 5 Gender Equality Achieve gender equality and empower all women and girls Our Equality and Diversity Policy was released in 2017.
 80% of our workforce is female and 62% of senior staff (directors and above) are female.
 As part of our policy, there are no gender specific roles.
 6 Clean Water and Sanitation Ensure availability and sustainable management of water and sanitation for all Water use and efficiency is closely managed and we report usage and emissions annually.
 All procedures and responsibilities are found in our Water Safety Policy.
-7 Affordable and Clean Energy Ensure access to affordable, reliable, sustainable and modern energy for all We deliver an ongoing programme of energy efficiency measures, including installing the planning of combined heat and power ( CHP ) networks and upgrades to LED lighting across all sites.
+7 Affordable and Clean Energy Ensure access to affordable, reliable, sustainable and modern energy for all We deliver an ongoing programme of energy efficiency measures, including installing the planning of combined heat and power (CHP) networks and upgrades to LED lighting across all sites.
 8 Decent Work and Economic Growth Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all We offer a Pre-Employment programme providing opportunity for local unemployed people.
 Since 2009, the Trust has worked with partners to offer a vocational programme for people interested in working at the Trust, either in a clinical or non-clinical capacity.
 Since 2016; the Trust has supported an additional 15% more apprenticeships.
 We measure and set targets for SME spend.
 9 Industry, Innovation and Infrastructure Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation Software applications are in place to bring together clinical and administrative date as part of our Electronic Patient Records (EPR) rollout.
 Energy efficiency and resilience is a key priority within our sustainability programmes.
+Commitment to the Greater Manchester Combined Authority's (GMCA) goal of net zero carbon buildings by 2028.